Sealers, Paints and Stains 101 for Wooden Decks

 Is your deck brand new?
-At the very least, fresh deck construction can benefit from a coat of sealer to enhance and bring out the wood's natural beauty.
+At the very least, fresh deck construction can benefit from a coat of sealer, such as Thompson's WaterSeal, to enhance and bring out the wood's natural beauty.
 Sealers come in clear and tinted colors, but none hide the grain of the wood.
 While this may bring out the wood's beauty, keep in mind that sealers provide minimal UV protection, especially if the sealer is clear.
 This means your deck is vulnerable to degradation and graying quicker than if you chose a stain or paint.

 Because sealers offer temporary protection from the elements, you should apply the sealer seasonally.
 If you prefer less maintenance, a stain or paint is a better choice.